John F. Stuart

 1972, University of San Fransisco, J.D., cum laude

 John Stuart began his legal career as Counsel in the San Francisco Office of the California Department of Financial Institutions.
 After leaving the Department, Mr. Stuart joined the same major national law firm as Mr. Reitner and moved to its Washington, D.C. office.
 He practiced there until forming the firm with Mr. Reitner in January 1996.
+In December of 2020, Mr. Stuart retired from practicing law.
 Mr. Stuart is married with two daughters and a son.

 Areas of Expertise